 Representation of GSO Capital Partners in litigation challenging its refinancing of debt issued by New Jersey-based home builder Hovnanian Enterprises, Inc.

 - Representation of an Am Law 100 law firm and an individual partner of the firm in defense of a legal malpractice action brought by a former client in connection with patent litigation in which the firm had represented the defendant.
-The case has been dismissed by the Supreme Court of the State of New York.
+The plaintiff's appeal was dismissed by the First Department Appellate Division.

-- Pro bono representation, as co-counsel, of a former Chipotle employee as plaintiff in an employment discrimination lawsuit alleging the employee was improperly fired from her job after missing work due to injuries suffered in a domestic violence incident.
+- Pro bono representation, as co-counsel, of a former national restaurant chain employee as plaintiff in an employment discrimination lawsuit alleging the employee was improperly fired from her job after missing work due to injuries suffered in a domestic violence incident.

 Prior to joining Friedman Kaplan, Ms. Kelley practiced at Klehr Harrison Harvey Branzburg LLP in Philadelphia.